sindresorhus/public-ip/readme.md

 Type: `boolean`<br>
 Default: `false`

-Use a HTTPS check using the [icanhazip.com](https://github.com/major/icanhaz) service instead of the DNS query.
+Use a HTTPS check using the [icanhazip.com](https://github.com/major/icanhaz) service instead of the DNS query. [ipify.org](https://www.ipify.org) is used as a fallback service for HTTPS check when `icanhazip.com` fails.
 This check is much more secure and tamper-proof, but also a lot slower. **This option is only available in the Node.js version**.

-This library uses [ipify.org](https://www.ipify.org) as a fallback service for HTTPS check.
-In case `icanhazip.com` fails, this library will automatically query `ipify.org` service.

 ##### timeout